Dustin Brown (ice hockey): Style of play

 Brown was known for his physical, north–south style of game.
-Brown considered himself a clean hitter: after a controversial hit on Phoenix Coyotes defenseman Michal Rozsíval in the 2012 Western Conference Finals, Brown defended himself by saying, "I take pride in playing the game clean and hard.
+Brown considered himself a clean hitter: after a controversial hit on Phoenix Coyotes defenseman Michal Rozsíval in the 2012 Western Conference finals, Brown defended himself by saying, "I take pride in playing the game clean and hard.
 There are going to be hits that are unfortunate but still clean."
 Brown had never been issued a fine or suspension from the NHL Department of Player Safety until April 24, 2013, when he received two-game suspension for an illegal elbow to the head of Minnesota Wild forward Jason Pominville on April 23, 2013.
 Brown's former teammate Rob Blake said Brown "comes at guys straight on, face-to-face.
 He goes right through guys."
 Despite his aggressive style, Brown did not miss a game due to injury over a span of four seasons.
 Brown was one of the most effective NHL players at drawing penalties, having led the NHL in that category in five of seven post-lockout seasons.
 Brown's unparalleled success in that area led several commentators, including ex-NHL referee Kerry Fraser, to say that Brown acquired a reputation for embellishing infractions in order to draw penalties.
 Beyond his physicality and agitation, Brown provided a consistent offensive threat for the Kings, scoring at least 22 goals for five consecutive years.
 Brown played an effective two-way game and matured into an elite defensive and penalty-killing forward.

 Personal life

-Brown has three sons, Jake, Mason and Cooper, and one daughter, Mackenzie, with his wife Nicole and lives in Manhattan Beach, California.
+Brown has three sons Jake, Mason, Cooper and one daughter MacKenzie, with his wife Nicole and lives in Buffalo, New York.
 Brown had a speech impediment early in his career, which he received therapy for before his professional career.
-He is heavily involved in charity work in the Greater Los Angeles Area and was awarded the 2011 NHL Foundation Player Award for his community efforts and involvement.
+He was heavily involved in charity work in the Greater Los Angeles Area during his playing years, and was awarded the 2011 NHL Foundation Player Award for his community efforts and involvement.